ilyshaxa/shaxa.dev/README.md

 ## 🤖 AI Chatbot

-The integrated chatbot uses OpenAI's GPT API to answer questions about Shaxa's work and experience.
+The integrated chatbot uses OpenAI's GPT API to answer questions about Shaxriyor's work and experience.

 ### Setup